Our Services: GMP/GxP Consulting

 Prior to the introduction of medicinal products to the market, the regulations of Good Practice (GxP) have to be followed during production and development.

-These include in particular, Good Manufacturing Practice (GMP), Good Laboratory Practice (GLP) and Good Distribution Practice (GDP).
+These include, Good Manufacturing Practice (GMP), Good Laboratory Practice (GLP) and Good Distribution Practice (GDP).

 During the product life cycle of a medicinal product, quality requirements increase continuously from research and development through the different clinical phases to market maturity.
-Already in the course of development and formulation, the first compliance measures for Good Manufacturing Practice (GMP) have to be implemented.
+Already during development and formulation, the first compliance measures for Good Manufacturing Practice (GMP) must be implemented.
 These basically include all GMP relevant topics which are to be applied on a risk-based approach according to the respective development stage.1

 In case medicinal products shall be manufactured for a clinical trial, a manufacturing authorisation and a corresponding GMP certificate are already required for this purpose.2